-Young people receiving care from East Suffolk and North Essex NHS Foundation Trust (ESNEFT) have been sent seeds to help them look after their mental health during the COVID-19 pandemic by trying their hand at gardening.
+Young people receiving care from East Suffolk and North Essex NHS Foundation Trust (ESNEFT) have been sent seeds to help them look after their mental health during the Coronavirus (COVID-19) pandemic by trying their hand at gardening.

 Youth worker Rachel Fletcher, who is based at Colchester Hospital, has sent the seeds to young people from across north Essex and east Suffolk during lockdown, while also keeping in touch remotely and sharing strategies to help those who were struggling to manage.